swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 ## git merge : Merging the contents of a remote

-To incorporate upstream changes from the original master repository (in this case UW-Madison-ACI/boot-camps) into your local working copy, you must both fetch and merge.
+To incorporate upstream changes from the original master repository (in this case UW-Madison-ACI/REPO_NAME) into your local working copy, you must both fetch and merge.
 The process of merging may result in conflicts, so pay attention.
 This is where version control is both at its most powerful and its most complicated.

 ### Exercise : Fetch and Merge the Contents of Our GitHub Repository

+This exercise is meant to represent the general work flow you should use to update your fork.
+Let's say that you come in and sit down in the morning, you've gotten your coffee (or tea) and you're ready to get started.
+However, someone from your research group has added something to the project you're working on, and you need to add it into your work to keep up to date.
+I'll add a comment, then let's get started!

 Step 1 : Fetch the recent remote repository history

     $ git fetch upstream

-Step 2 : Make certain you are in the 2013-04-uwmadison branch and merge the upstream 2013-04-uwmadison branch into your 2013-04-uwmadison branch
+Step 2 : Merge the master branch

-    $ git checkout 2013-04-uwmadison
+    $ git checkout master
-    $ git merge upstream/2013-04-uwmadison
+    $ git merge upstream/master

 Step 3 : Check out what happened by browsing the directory.